Buy to let mortgage broker for landlords and investors

 We arrange both structures and place limited companies and SPV cases with lenders who specialise in them.
 We do not guess the tax answer; seek professional tax advice first.

-Buy-to-let mortgage rate options and product types
+Compare buy to let mortgage rates and product types

 - Discount.
 A discount sits below a lender’s standard variable rate for a set term, then reverts at the end of the mortgage term.